 You may not make Perceive checks requiring hearing, but roll Perceive checks involving sight at +1.

 Crippled

 +1 Character Point

 You may not spend more than one Move action per combat round.
 Out of combat, you hobble rather than walk.

 One Arm

 +1 Character Points

 You are missing an arm.
 Beyond the everyday difficulties which this imposes, you are also unable to use two-handed weapons or operate machinery designed for use with two hands.

 Enemy

 +3 Character Points

 You've done something to seriously upset someone.
 Your enemy will work to impede your progress whenever he crosses your path, which happens, given the size of the galaxy, surprisingly often.

 You may work with your gamemaster to design your enemy.

 Nemesis

-+4 Character Points
++4 Character Points Requires Enemy

-Requires Enemy

-Repeated and flagrant offenses1 against some party have left them with a grudge against you the likes of which has rarely been seen.
+Repeated and flagrant offenses against some party have left them with a grudge against you the likes of which has rarely been seen.
 Your nemesis will actively seek you out and attempt to foil your plans.

-1 It's possible that your characters might not realize what their nemeses are on about, but that comes with the territory of being rich and famous.

-42 Traits

 Glory Hound

 +3 Character Points

 What is best in life?
 To be known for feats of valor on the field of combat!

 No more than once per session, your gamemaster may require you to make a Willpower bonus check against TN16+ to keep yourself from picking a fight.

 Kleptomaniac

 +4 Character Points

 It isn't for the money, but you have an inescapable compulsion toward thievery.

-You must steal something, or attempt to do so, at least once per session1.
+You must steal something, or attempt to do so, at least once per session.
 If you do not, you get jittery.

 Morbidly Obese

 +3 Character Points

 You have grown as a result of your wealth, but unfortunately the growth has mainly been in circumference.

 You may not spend more than one Move action per combat round, run for very long out of combat, or fit into tight spaces.

 Phobic

 +4 Character Points

 You have one or more crippling fears.